tsgates/arch-wiki-markdown/wiki/Time.md

 Time
 ====

-> Summary

-This article provides an introduction to the concept of keeping time on computers in general, and describes how clocks are configured and managed in Arch Linux.

-> Related
+Related articles

-Network Time Protocol
+-   Network Time Protocol

 In an operating system, the time (clock) is determined by four parts: time value, time standard, time zone, and Daylight Saving Time (DST) if